Developing Future Leaders Supporting Southern State Governments

 How do I apply?

 Applications are accepted from early and mid-career state legislative, judicial, executive and agency staff in Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
-Applicants must be continuously employed in state government for at least three years.
+Applicants must be continuously employed in state government for at least two years.

 What’s the cost?